 The Pupsicle is one of our two favorite options for food-based enrichment and it's Prim's favorite enrichment option!
 It's extremely durable and lasts surprisingly long, even without using the Woof refills.
 We highly recommend it and think your dog will love it, too!

 It’s challenging to get pups who aren’t as play-driven, like our Primmie, to move around sometimes.
 Food-based enrichment is a great way to help mix Prim’s favorite activity (eating) with being active.
 Even if your pup is using enrichment that doesn’t move much, like a Pupsicle, it’s still a great way to keep them engaged.
-We routinely make Primmie work for her kibble to keep her from becoming too much of a potato, typically with some DIY dog puzzles or other foraging activities.
+We routinely make Primmie work for her kibble to keep her from becoming too much of a potato, typically with some homemade dog puzzles or other foraging activities.

 How to use the Woof Pupsicle